 The Creative Collaboration Network (CCN) provides consulting and training services to business and not-for-profit organizations seeking to institute collaborative programs for collective impact.
 The company also supports a growing network of collaboration and innovation practitioners who facilitate collaborative initiatives within and between organizations beginning with brainstorming and strategy and continuing through team building, implementation and metrics.
-Based in Santa Barbara, California, CCN serves clients in the Southern California region.
+Based in Santa Barbara, California and Cuenca, Ecuador, CCN serves clients in the Southern California and South America.

 Brainstorming was popularized by advertising executive Alex F Osborn in his 1950s era book Applied Imagination.
 The approach advocated spontaneous idea generation without judgement.
 The idea was to…Continue